Backpacking in Wyoming's Wind River Range. Photo by Jamie Taylor.

 A daunting task: capturing three months of jam-packed adventure and education across two epic western states...

 In mid February I travelled to Lander, Wyoming to attend a three-month Outdoor Educator Semester at NOLS.
 I wanted to pick up some new skills and determine if outdoor education was a viable career path.
-We began the course with classes in backcountry medicine, ending up with a certification as a Wilderness First Responder.
+We began the course with classes in wilderness medicine, ending up with a Wilderness First Responder certification.

 Winter Living and Backcountry Skiing